 A forecaster from the Fiji Meteorological Service, Sanjay Prakash, told Radio Australia that the impact of the cyclone on Tonga could be "catastrophic".

-Cyclone Christine ripped across Australia's northwest earlier this month, battering coastal regions and closing major iron ore shipping terminals.
+Cyclone Christine ripped across Australia's northwest earlier this month, bettering coastal regions and closing major iron ore shipping terminals.

-(Reporting by Matt Siegel, Editing by Jane Wardell, Ron Popeski and Alden Bentley)
+(Reporting by Matt Siegel, Editing by Jane Wardell and Ron Popeski)

 - Natural Phenomena